KrastevST/Easy-Invoices/README.md

-# Easy-Invoices
-A program that generates invoices
+A desktop application that converts an Excel sheet into MS Word files (invoices), ready for printing.